XunhaoLai/native-sparse-attention-triton/README.md

 This repository implements the sparse attention mechanism introduced in the paper [Native Sparse Attention: Hardware-Aligned and Natively Trainable Sparse Attention](https://arxiv.org/abs/2502.11089) and provides an efficient training implementation based on [Triton](https://github.com/triton-lang/triton).

+🎉 We now support both training and inference for Native Sparse Attention (variable-length version, including prefilling, decoding, and KV cache management).
+We have provided a toy model at `model.ToyNSALlama`, which supports `forward` function for training and `generate` function for inference.
+Welcome to try it out!

 ## Requirements
 Ensure the following dependencies are installed:
 - PyTorch >= 2.1.0